What is Stress?

 Yoga and Stress Reduction

-This nerve is a highly complex nerve that “wanders” from the brain to the gut, heart, spleen, liver, gall bladder, ovaries, kidneys, throat and eyes.
-If we can increase the tone or exercise this nerve without over stressing it we can greatly improve issues such as IBS, inflammation, allergies, heart conditions and resilience to stress.
+The vagus nerve is a highly complex nerve that “wanders” from the brain to the gut, heart, spleen, liver, gall bladder, ovaries, kidneys, throat and eyes.
+If we can increase the tone of the vagus without over stressing it, we can greatly improve issues such as IBS, inflammation, allergies, heart conditions and resilience to stress.
 Other ways of toning the vagus nerve (apart from coherent breathing) include singing, gargling, humming, chanting, meditation, massage (especially foot and neck and shoulders massage).
 These are all either yoga or Ayurvedic practices.
-The yoga philosophy offers ways of contextualising difficult situations so that we may see the benefit from adversity, but this is a subject for another post!
-By having a regular yoga practice you are supporting your ability to withstand and adapt to stress so benefit from the experience or at the very least minimise the harm.
+The yoga philosophy offers ways of contextualising difficult situations so that we may see the benefits we might draw from adversity, but this is a subject for another post!
+By having a regular yoga practice you are supporting your ability to withstand and adapt to stress.
+Consciously addressing the stress with self care techniques can help us to gain control of the experience.
+We consciously act instead of unconsciously reacting to the stressor.
+Interventions such as breath focussed meditation (three part breath); mantra practice or slow asana practice can bring us back to parasympathetic mode.
+Instead of being depleted by the experience we find that we can grow stronger and wiser and more able to flow with the ups and downs of life.